Updated: Mar 29

 This rock fortress allegedly built by king Kassapa in the fifth-century towers over the surrounding forests at nearly 200m.
 Tourists are expected to climb the rock along steep stairways to be met by ruins of an old palace and monastery at the top.
 About halfway up the side of the rock is the iconic lion's paw entrance while the west face of the rock houses beautiful frescos which largely contributed towards Sigiriya being listed as a UNESCO world heritage site.
 Sigiriya is also considered to have some of the first landscaped gardens in the world.
 Building something of this magnanimity during the time would have taken true engineering ingenuity and there's no wonder as to why it's considered an attraction not to be missed in Sri Lanka.

 Mirissa is a small beach town located about 150 kilometers south of Colombo that is particularly famous for its night-life.
-In addition to the palm-laid beaches, chic restaurants, and clubs, Mirissa is also renowned as a whale and dolphin-watching hotspot with daily mid-sea excursions being made via licensed operators.
+In addition to the palm-laid beaches, chic restaurants, and clubs, Mirissa is also renowned as a whale watching hotspot with daily mid-sea excursions being made via licensed operators.
 Coconut tree-hill is a famous vantage point not to be missed when in Mirissa and this location is considered to be one of the most Instagrammed places in Sri Lanka.
+Make sure to include Mirissa in your next Sri Lanka trip if you're the beach-loving type.

 Unawatuna is famous for its shallow swimmable waters among tourists and locals alike.
-Located just a few kilometers off the coastal town of Galle, this beach town would be the perfect place to unwind with its laid-back atmosphere.
-Various kinds of colorful fish and turtles are a common sight in these waters so if you’re in the mood for some action, scuba-diving and snorkeling could be considered the best options.
+Located off the south coast of Sri Lanka, this beach town would be the perfect place to unwind with its laid-back atmosphere.
+Various kinds of colorful fish and turtles are a common sight in these waters so if you're in the mood for some action, scuba-diving and snorkeling could be considered the best options.
 Lodging and food will never be a problem with the numerous hotels and restaurants that line the pristine beach.

 Considered to be the third tallest mountain on the island, Adam's Peak holds immense spiritual significance for Buddhists.
 Also referred to as Sri Pada locally, the summit is said to have been blessed by the foot-print of Lord Buddha - now represented by a 1.8 m stone engraving.
 The 5000 step climb to the top is considered to be an arduous task along steep stairways but the numerous stalls selling snacks and drinks will help you cool off.
 It is recommended that you start the journey between 2:00 and 3:00 AM in order to catch a glimpse of the spectacular sunrise from the summit.